GeorgiKaradakov/FallingSandSimulator/README.md

 ### Upcoming Features

 - **Clearing Mechanism:** A future update will add the ability to clear the window of sand, allowing users to reset or clean their canvas as they experiment with different patterns and behaviors.
-- **Variable Speeds:** To enhance realism and visual interest, sand particles will eventually fall at different speeds, simulating a more natural and diverse falling effect.

 ### How to Compile and Run